brettschoff/The-game-spot/README.md

 <br>

 When on a game page you will see the cover for the game and the information about the game.
-Also listed is any reviews that have been added for the game, if you are logged in you will be able to leave a review. on the bottom right of the page will be where you may go and purchase the game if it is something that catches your eye.
+Also listed is any reviews that have been added for the game, if you are logged in you will be able to leave a review.
+On the bottom right of the page is a box where you will find store links to purchase the game if it is something that catches your eye.

 <br>